hbc/NGS_Data_Analysis_Course/sessionIII/lessons/03_DEG_getting_started.md

 Now that we have all the required files and libraries loaded we are ready to begin with the exploratory part of our analysis.

 Amongst the DE tools that work on count data directly, a popular one is [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
-The methodology of DESeq2 (as described in the lecture), has high sensitivity and precision, while controlling the false positive rate.
+The methodology of DESeq2 (as described in the lecture) has high sensitivity and precision, while controlling the false positive rate.
 It also has various functions for QC assessment conveniently built-in.

 The first thing we need to do is create `DESeqDataSet` object.
 Bioconductor software packages often define and use a custom class for storing data that makes sure that all the needed 'data slots' are consistently provided and fulfill the requirements.
 These objects are similar to `lists` in that the `data slots` are analagous to components as they store a number of different types of data structures.
-These objects are **different from lists** in that the slots are designated for specific information and access to that information (i.e. selecting data from the object) is done using object-specific functions.
+These objects are **different from lists** in that the slots are designated for specific information and access to that information (i.e. selecting data from the object) is by using object-specific functions as defined by the package.

 Let's start by creating the `DESeqDataSet` object and then we can talk a bit more about what is stored inside it.
 To create the object we will need the **count matrix** and the **metadata** table as input.
 We will also need to specify a **design formula**.
-The design formula specifies the column(s) in the metadata table and hwo they should be used in the analysis.
-For our data set we only have one column we are interested in, that is `~sampletype`.
+The design formula specifies the column(s) in the metadata table and how they should be used in the analysis.
+For our dataset we only have one column we are interested in, that is `~sampletype`.
 This column has three factor levels, which tells DESeq2 that for each gene we want to evaluate gene expression change with respect to these different levels.

 	## Create DESeq2Dataset object